redpanda-data/connect/website/docs/configuration/templating.md

 An optional [Bloblang mapping](/docs/guides/bloblang/about) that allows you to rename or prevent certain metrics paths from being exported.
 For more information check out the [metrics documentation](/docs/components/metrics/about#metric-mapping).
 When metric paths are created, renamed and dropped a trace log is written, enabling TRACE level logging is therefore a good way to diagnose path mappings.

+Invocations of this mapping are able to reference a variable $label in order to obtain the value of the label provided to the template config.
+This allows you to match labels with the root of the config.

 Type: `string`
 Default: `""`